raul-cayo/dinamic_graph/README.md

 # dinamic_graph
 Dynamic graph C++ library

-The only header needed is "graph.h"
+The only header that needs to be included is "graph.h"

 Brief description of the class Graph provided by this library:
   - Works with string vertices and int weights.